ibm-cloud-docs/databases-for-elasticsearch/README.md

 - Make sure that the merge commit message is clear and specific.

     :exclamation: **Important:** Do not expose IBM Confidential information in your commit message to `publish`.
 Commits made to the `publish` branch become public record.
 When you merge to the `publish` branch, the source is mirrored in a public GitHub repo at https://github.com/ibm-cloud-docs/databases-for-elasticsearch so that customers can view and contribute to the source.
-- Squash and merge

-    - Use the **Squash and merge** option when you merge a PR.
-Status checks prevent the merge if the squash and merge method is not used.
-For more information, see [Squashing your merge commits](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github#squashing-your-merge-commits).

 ## Monitoring